jackshendrikov/android-samples/README.md

 <h2>📙&nbsp;About</h2>

-In this version it was necessary to add the third tab and to download the corresponding archive with files, add files to the project.
+In this version it was necessary to add new tab and to download the corresponding archive with files, add files to the project.

 Subject area - `Books`.